kristjan/tyrano/slides/tyrano.md

 $ heroku run rake do:something
 ```

-- Dynos runs its task, then exits
+- Dyno runs its task, then exits
 - Known process ID
 - Don't restart on deploy